Do you know what personal information providers like Google services know about you, and how they’re using your

 The many ways this is happening are sometimes lumped together under the rubric “behavioral biometrics.”
 And it’s not just about what we do on the web and in mobile apps.
 Increasingly, sensors and code layered into web servers, digital devices and apps are also capturing personal data on how we move—press, swipe, scroll, type, etc.—when we do it.

 I’m not saying behavioral biometrics don’t have a place in digital identity verification (IDV).
 But the problem with how they’re currently being used in many cases is that I, as a consumer, am completely unaware of how my personal data is being constructed to represent my identity.
 There’s no transparency or capability of protection because I don’t even know I have a 19-digital identifier number.
 Nor do I have any reason to trust the issuing organization.
 (In fact, I don’t even know who they are.)
 There’s no control because I certainly am not being given the choice of whether or not to provide this number and the personal data behind it to web sites and vendors.

 Compare that to Mitek’s Mobile Verify® solution, where consumers submit a snapshot of a government-issued ID along with a selfie for facial biometric comparison and other AI checks.
 This is taking something consumers know they have, and giving them the choice of submitting it or not to a particular requestor.

-My expectation is that behavioral biometrics may well prove to be a helpful part of the best IDV solutions.
+My expectation is that behavioral biometrics may well prove to be a helpful part of the best IDV solutions (including iGaming solutions).
 I think we’re going to see a technology mix, including additional AI.
 I’m also optimistic about the prospect of using blockchain distributed ledger technology to improve transparency and control for consumers—so that nobody needs to feel they’re walking around with “a prisoner tag.”